mr309/MGSR-TeamUp/notes/manmaru.md

     * Also applies to rain putts because they need to be hit harder, the affect of the early lines on a rain putt will be slightly lessened
 * How hard to hit the putt?
   * On short putts, overhit generously unless it is downhill
-  * On long uphill putts, for every 0.3yds elevation increase, overhit by the top of the flag icon by two green squares.
+  * On long uphill putts, for every 0.3yds elevation increase, overhit by the top of the flag icon by 2 green squares (or 2/3 of a green square for every 0.1yds of uphill elevation).
   * On long downhill putts, underhit 1 green square for every 0.1 yds elevation decrease
-  * If raining, hit tentatively 1.3x as hards as what is described above
+  * If raining, do what is described above then tentatively 1.3x as hard

 Happy Mario Golfing!